devodo/DivertR/README.md

 # Example Usage

-DivertR works by decorating dependency injection services with proxies that behave the same as the originals but that can be manipulated and reset dynamically.
-This facilitate a style of testing where you start with the integrated, wired-up system and only mock out specific parts required per test.

-For example, it can significantly speed up integration tests running against a [WebApplicationFactory (TestServer)](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests) instance by altering and mocking dependencies between tests without requiring reinitialisation like this:
+DivertR is a general purpose proxy framework that can, for example, be used to significantly speed up integration tests running against a [WebApplicationFactory (TestServer)](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests) instance by altering and mocking dependencies between tests without requiring reinitialisation like this:

 ```csharp
 [Fact]